Kandy-IO/kandy-hid-sdk/README.md

 ### Device Error

-In VDI mode (i.e. not desktop environment currently), if the device is powered off or disconnected from the Thin Client, kandy-hid will receive an error from the client, which will in turn be passed up to the app on the `HIDFunctionRequest` event as a 'device_error' operation.
+In VDI eLux mode, if the device is powered off or disconnected from the Thin Client, kandy-hid will receive an error from the client, which will in turn be passed up to the app on the `HIDFunctionRequest` event as a 'device_error' operation.
 It's passed up to the app so you have the opportunity to alert the user or perform other actions.

 ```
 ipcRenderer.on('HIDFunctionRequest', (event, operation) => {